 The incidence of extracranial GCTs with the onset of puberty represents approximately 14% of cancers in adolescents aged 15 to 19 years.

 The incidence of extracranial GCTs according to 5-year age group and sex is shown in Table 1.

-The presence of an abdominal undescended testis (cryptorchidism) has been associated with a risk of developing testicular cancer that is 3.7 to 7.5 times higher than in those with normal testes.
-The presence of Y-chromosome material in an abdominal gonad, as seen in gonadal dysgenesis, also increases the risk of developing a gonadal GCT, especially gonadoblastoma.[13,14]
+Cryptorchidism, the presence of an abdominal undescended testis, has been associated with a risk of developing testicular cancer that is 3.7 to 7.5 times higher than in those with normal testes.
+Gonadal dysgenesis, the presence of Y-chromosome material in an abdominal gonad, also increases the risk of developing a gonadal GCT, especially gonadoblastoma.[12,13]

 Histologic Classification of Childhood Extracranial GCTs